picocms/Pico/in-depth/nginx.md

 ## General Server Configuration

-Nginx's server configuration is broken into sections called `blocks`.
+Nginx's server configuration is broken into `blocks`.
 Each website has its own `server` block inside your Nginx config.
 While configuration of Nginx sites, virtual hosts, and other aspects of this topic are outside the scope of this guide, we'll provide enough to at least get you started with Pico.

 ```
 server {